Kadruk Monastery: History

 Established in 1570 CE, the monastery lies 75 kilometers from Lhozhag County at an elevation of 4,019 meters, surrounded by dense forests, snow-capped peaks, and deep valleys near the Bhutan border.
 Designated a Tibet Autonomous Region Cultural Relic Protection Unit in 2007, it holds significance as one of the Five Hidden Lands of Padmasambhava (Guru Rinpoche), who is said to have meditated here for seven years during the 8th century.

 Originally a Nyingma school institution, Kadruk Monastery was founded by the tertön (treasure revealer) Rigdzin Ngodrup Gyelpo and expanded by the Fifth Dalai Lama in 1682.
 Its architectural complex, covering 2,691.62 square meters, features a main hall housing statues of Padmasambhava, Amitayus, Four-armed Avalokiteshvara, and the monastery's lineage masters.
 The site preserves over 100 ancient meditation caves carved into cliffs, along with sacred relics such as Padmasambhava's footprints and ritual objects.
 A perilous cliffside plank pathway leads to secluded hermitages in the valley below, a pilgrimage route symbolizing spiritual devotion.

-Ecology

-The monastery is enveloped by primeval forests, alpine meadows, and rhododendron groves, with elevation gradients fostering biodiversity.
-The area hosts rare species like the Himalayan monal (lophophorus impejanus) and medicinal plants such as high-altitude Codonopsis.
-Microclimates create ethereal fog banks that shroud the monastery, earning it the moniker "Cloud Temple."
-Nearby, the Three Sacred Lakes—Dorje Drölma Tso, Yungdrung Tso, and Dorje Yudrön Tso—reflect tricolored hues (black, white, blue) and are central to annual circumambulation rituals by monks.

-Kadruk Monastery is integral to the 12-year Zhari Pilgrimage during the Monkey Year, drawing devotees who complete their circumambulation of Mount Kailash here.
-Its fusion of spiritual heritage, dramatic landscapes, and ecological richness epitomizes Tibet's sacred geography, offering a sanctuary where nature and devotion intertwine.